wearefuturegov/bucks-api/README.md

 - database models for storing community assets
 - routes for a RESTful API of community services at `/api/services`
 - config to edit the catalogue in Forest Admin.
+- helper API routes for certain functionality on the front-end that needs a server

-It is front-end agnostic, but is intended to work with the
+It is front-end agnostic, but is intended to work with the `bucks-service-directory` repo.

 ## Prerequisites